What I do

 how it relates to the Atlantic meridional overturning circulation, what we can

 deduce from observations of change in the ocean interior.
-I was the PI of a

 - Changes in ice sheets and their contribution to sea-level